Clocks in the 1940s and 50s

 Pendulum clocks

 Pendulum clocks were pieces of furniture and were necessarily tall and narrow to house the pendulum.
 They were in polished dark wood cabinets with tall doors at the front to get to the pendulum and the other controls which were normally set in the front face.
-This door usually contained a glass window because seeing the pendulum move from side to side showed that the clock was working and was considered attractive.
+This door usually contained a glass window because seeing the pendulum swing from side to side showed that the clock was working and was considered attractive.
 It was also quite mesmerising.

 My husband's parents had a floor-standing pendulum clock that had been in his family for generations and which was known affectionately as Grandpa, because these types of clocks were called grandfather clocks.
 My own parents had a smaller pendulum clock which was wall mounted.